 What do we mean by different?
 We mean that we’re a “both/and” kind of church.
 Truly the “via media” — or middle way — between Catholicism and Protestantism, we are both catholic and evangelical.
-Centered in the Gospel message of Jesus Christ, we celebrate our Anglican heritage, with worship rooted in the rich tradition and liturgy of the Book of Common Prayer.
+Centered in the Gospel message of Jesus Christ, we celebrate our Anglican heritage, with worship rooted in the common prayer and rich tradition and liturgy of the Church.
 We are a church that lifts our voices as one to praise God in both the beautiful music of the timeless hymns, accompanied by our excellent organist and choir, and in the contemporary sounds of today's top Christian rock groups, led by our contemporary worship band.
-Four Sunday morning services, each with a distinct worship style, allow you to worship in a way that draws you closest to our Lord Jesus Christ.
+Three Sunday morning services, each with a distinct worship style, allow you to worship in a way that draws you closest to our Lord Jesus Christ.
 Yet each of these service holds these things in common: Excellence in liturgy, a relaxed atmosphere, Bible-based preaching from the heart and what may be the friendliest passing of The Peace you’ll ever encounter!

 These purposes, rooted in the Great Commandment and the Great Commission of Jesus Christ,

 And because these purposes are also the purposes for our lives — the purposes for which God created us — our M.A.D.E. in Christ process for personal spiritual growth is based on them.